papermerge/documentation/src/Installation/overview.rst

 Docker Compose
 ---------------

-Docker is a widespread containerization technology.
+Docker a de factor standard containerization technology.
 With docker you can start in almost no time pretty complex configuration setups.
-Docker ships with docker-compose which helps you to easily configure and start all services (like database, redis and elastic search for example) required to operate Papermerge.
+Docker ships with docker-compose which helps you to easily configure and start all services (like database, redis and elastic search for example) required to operate
+|project|.

 For more details read :ref:`docker_compose` section.